 My other suggestion is to get creative with layering – longer skirts/dresses under shorter ones.
 Also, a pretty underskirt/petticoat/crinoline will add a little bit of length and the layers of fabric mean that if you bend over, no one will see anything but material.posted about 6 years ago

 hey blossom89, I myself have issues with skirts, the height difference is a bit different.
 Im 6’2" so that might haves something to do with it but i also have a big butt.
 Sometimes if my skirt is a bit on the short side i will pair it with some leggings so then if i bend over you cant see through it.
 Usually what i have to do is get the skirt in a bigger size and then it will be a bit longer for me.
 Hope this helps!

-Kristenposted over 5 years ago
+Kristenposted about 6 years ago